Bangladesh delays national elections by a week to Dec. 30

 Chief Election Commissioner K.M.
 Nurul Huda said officials decided to shift the date to Dec.
 30 in response to the proposals by the opposition parties.
 The new deadline for filing nominations is Nov.
 28.

-The ruling Awami League party, its allies and some opposition parties welcomed the decision, but a major opposition alliance was unhappy because it wanted the elections to be deferred by a month.
+The ruling Awami League party, its allies and some opposition parties welcomed the decision, but a new major opposition alliance was unhappy because it wants the elections deferred by a month.
 The alliance, called the National Oikya Front, consists of the Bangladesh Nationalist Party led by former Prime Minister Khaleda Zia and other parties.

+The National Oikya Front, led by prominent lawyer Kamal Hossain, could pose a major challenge to Prime Minister Sheikh Hasina’s desire to win a third consecutive term.
+Hossain was a close aide of independence leader Sheikh Mujibur Rahman, Hasina’s father, and now heads a small party, the Gono Forum.

 Most Read Nation & World Stories